DrAlbertCruz/CMPS-3240-Instruction-Parallelism/README.md

 gcc -S -mavx -std=c99 -o unroll_dgmm.asm -c unroll_dgmm.c
 ```

 Consider only the first four lines (we will get back to the last two lines, which generate x86 assembly code later).
 If you get errors, either (1) your processor doesn't have AVX or (2) you're on a Windows machine.
 It is possible to compile this on a Windows machine, you just need to look at the original AVX lab to see what changes need to be made.
-Note two things:
+Note the following things:

 1. The unoptimized version continues to use ``-O0`` from the last time we did AVX.
 Normally the compiler will attempt to optimize the code with the strategies we are learning about. ``-O0`` will prevent it from doing so.
 Hence, it is unoptimized.
-1. The unrolled version uses ``-O3``.
-This allows the compiler to unroll your code.
-It will automatically duplicate the loop bodies.
+1. The optimized version (`unroll_dgmm.c`) has the flag ``-O3``.
+This allows the compiler to optimize your code.
+It is helpful but we need to do one more thing ...
+1. The optimized version (`unroll_dgmm.c`) also has the flag ``funroll-loops``.
+This allows the compiler to unroll loops where the number of iterations can be determined during compile time ...
+1. Previously, we allowed the user to specify the size of the array.
+However, for `gcc`'s unroll to work, it needs to know the size of the arrays during compile time.
+This version of `unroll_dgmm.c` has the matrixes located in the stack, versus the heap.
+I.e. it does not use `malloc`, and the user cannot specify the size of the operation during run time.

-With ``-O3`` the compiler will tend to unroll stuff for us, but we will take additional steps to help with the unroll.
+With ``-O3`` and ``funroll-loops`` flags the compiler will tend to unroll stuff for us, but we will take additional steps to help with the unroll.
 Open ``unroll_dgmm.c`` and look at the following definition:

 ```c
 #define UNROLL (4)